NishantSaini93/Scalable-message-passing/README.md

 # Scalable-message-passing
 This project demonstrates the concurrent message passing.

-Used programming language:Erlang and Java
+Used programming languages:Erlang and Java

 This will give you an idea how a thought process will be different for imperative and functional language.